fastrgv/SliderPuzzles/README.md

 Windows users please read gnuAdaOnWindows.txt.

-Then type "[win/l]buildall" to create new command-line executables for your system. ( win for Windows, l for Linux).
+Then type "[win/l/o]buildall" to create new command-line executables for your system. ( win for Windows, l for Linux, o for OSX).

 There are NO other 3rd party libraries or tools required to build.